HighCWu/EasyOCR/doc/API-en.md

     /**
 	 * Image Cleanup
 	 *
-     *@param From the need to clean up the images, support for String String path, File file object, FileInputStream input stream, and other overload
+     *@param From the need to clean up the images, Support File String path; http://, ftp:// at the beginning of the URL string; File file object; InputStream input stream, a variety of sources overload
      *@param To clean up after the images, support for String String path, File file objects, and other overload.
      *@param ImageWidthRatio directly specify the degree of magnification image width, after some pictures deformation recognition rate can be improved, the default is 1
      *@param ImageHeightRatio directly specified height of the image magnification, some pictures after deformation recognition rate can be improved, the default is 1